Common name: Trumpet Vine, Cow Itch, Trumpet Creeper

 Capsule (dry pod) to 20 cm long, with numerous 2-winged seeds (translucent wing either side of seed but also very narrowly bordering rest of seed).

-Distribution and occurrence: native to U.S.A.; possibly naturalised in N.S.W. where it has been recorded from a roadside verge at Buckett's Way, between Craven and Stratford.
+Distribution and occurrence: native to U.S.A.; possibly naturalised in N.S.W. where it has been recorded from a roadside verge at Buckett's Way, between Craven and Stratford; also recorded as being in the early stages of becoming naturalised in North Ryde.
 Specimens require further investigation to determine if they represent the hydrid Campsis x tagliabuana.

 Recorded growing on a roadside verge with Eucalyptus, Allocasuarina and introduced grasses.